 This paper will explore research that has been conducted regarding the use of homeopathy for malaria.
 There are a few parasites namely Plasmodium berghei, Plasmodium vivax, Plasmodium ovale, Plasmodium gallinaecum, Plasmodium chabaudi, Plasmodium malariae and Plasmodium falciparum that have been found to be responsible for Malaria.

-People are vulnerable to Malaria by having the parasite introduced into their bloodstream as a result of being bitten by female mosquitoes (Anopheles species) carrying the infection in their saliva.
+People are vulnerable to Malaria by having the parasite introduced into their bloodstream as a result of being bitten by female mosquitoes (Anopheles species) carrying the infection (Homeopathy for Infectious Diarrhea) in their saliva.
 Because it is transferred by mosquito to humans Malaria is referred to as a vector-borne disease.
 Prevention of the mosquito bites with the use of mosquito netting has been well promoted.
 However, the option of staying under mosquito netting all the time can be cumbersome.

 The prevalence of malaria in many countries that people are travelling to makes is a disease of interest relevant to a homeopathic practice in North America where people are asking for a natural way to protect them against Malaria.
 The pharmaceutical answer seems to be becoming a less palatable option to travelers wanting to avoid negative drug affects.
 Also, there is currently no travelers’ vaccine for Malaria.

 There has been an emergence of a few laboratory studies using homeopathy for prevention of malaria.
 In this assignment, three projects involving homeopathy and malaria.
 The first is by the two researchers Rajan and Bagai (2012) with an in vitro culture, the second is the three authors Bagai, Rajan, and Kaur looking at an in vivo test (2012) and the third study is by the State Health Resource Centre in Chhattisgarh (2013) distributing a homeopathic intervention to almost 100,000 people.